Responsibilities when employing apprentices and trainees

 - make sure the arrangement impacts the student's school timetable

 - submit a business case for this arrangement to us if your student is younger than Year 10.
+Contact Apprenticeships Info to discuss business case requirements.

 - provide at least 375 hours (50 days) of paid work over each 12 month period of the apprenticeship or traineeship